splunk/public-o11y-docs/sp-oncall/get-started/maintenance-mode.rst

    global Maintenance Mode or elect Mute select Routing Key(s) if you want to select one or more Routing Keys for which paging will be muted (without disrupting paging for other Routing Keys).
--  **Start Maintenance Mode:**  Once you’ve started Maintenance Mode, the modal will close and a banner will display across the top of your screen signaling to you that the feature is active. *NOTE: All members of your org who are on call will receive an email
+-  **Start Maintenance Mode:**  Once you've started Maintenance Mode, the modal will close and a banner will display across the top of your screen signaling to you that the feature is active. *NOTE: All members of your org who are on call will receive an email